 Provides access to tables and graphs that display the ebb and flow of public opinion, electoral behavior, and choice in American politics over time.
 Contains data collected by the American National Election Studies, organized into nine topics.

 Quantitative data on religion around the world; includes data on churches and church membership, religious professionals, and religious groups.

-Statistics on beer in the U.S., including production, consumption, imports and exports, and taxes.
+Statistics on beer in the U.S., including production, consumption, imports and exports, taxes, and industry analysis reports.

 Survey that tracks health conditions and risk behaviors in the U.S. "Provides state-specific information about asthma, diabetes, health care access, alcohol use, hypertension, obesity, cancer screening, nutrition and physical activity, tobacco use, and more."

 Box office data on films released since 1989.
 Includes ranked data for each season, reviews of weekends at the box office from 1997 to the present, and a list of top grossing films.

 GDP and economic accounts, data, and publications.
 Includes historical and current National Income & Product Accounts (NIPA) tables, state and county personal income data, and full text of Survey of Current Business.